 - The risks of going to trial, like harsher sentences

 Our team includes seasoned trial lawyers who prepare every case as if it could go before a jury.
 That preparation often strengthens your position during negotiations.
-We look closely at the strength of the state’s case, and any possible defenses before advising you.
+We look closely at the strength of the state’s case and any possible defenses before advising you.

 A plea decision should never be rushed.
 It should be informed.
 We focus on protecting your future, especially when public charges could affect your career or standing in the community.
+If you are unsure about your options, we offer a confidential evaluation to review your case and explain what comes next.

-Expungement and Record Sealing Assistance in Tucson
+Expungement and Record Sealing Assistance

 In Arizona, you can ask the court to seal your criminal record, no matter when it happened.
-Our experienced defense attorneys at a top Tucson firm will guide you.
 We fight for your rights and aim for the best outcome for you.
+Expungement and record sealing have many benefits.
+They include:

 - Restoration of civil rights, like voting and gun ownership